International Christian University: Accreditation

 ICU's academic programs of the College of Liberal Arts and the Graduate School are individually chartered by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 ICU has also received accreditation from the Japan University Accreditation Association (JUAA).

 Academic rankings

 There are several rankings related to ICU, shown below.

 General rankings

-In 2019, ICU was ranked 11th among all universities in Japan, and 1st among private universities by Times Higher Education and Benesse.
+In 2025, ICU's teaching was ranked 1st among private universities, and 11th nationally by Times Higher Education and Benesse.
 QS World University Rankings ranked ICU as 174th in Asia in 2016.
 Forbes made a list of top 10 liberal arts colleges in Asia including ICU that was based on the 2014 QS University rankings for Asia.